palmerr23/AudioToy/README.md

 Files like "i2c expander RevE_top_cpl.csv" and "i2c expander RevE_top_bom.csv" are JLPCB assembly files.

-Permission is hereby granted to use this material under the terms of the CERN Open Hardware Licence Version 2 (Weakly Reciprocal) https://ohwr.org/cern_ohl_w_v2.txt
+Permission is hereby granted to use this material under the terms MIT software licence and the CERN Open Hardware Licence Version 2 (Weakly Reciprocal) https://ohwr.org/cern_ohl_w_v2.txt

 In brief, this licence grants full, non-exclusive rights to the intellectual property requiring that the modified designs are made available if a product is being Made or Conveyed.